-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GEneral

 Scope of Work

 Under this Section, the Contractor shall supply all materials, equipment and labour necessary for the complete design, construction, mixing system installation, testing, disinfection and commissioning of an elevated water storage facility as specified in this Section.
 The Contractor is responsible for coordinating communications infrastructure that may be incorporated into the tank design given the prevalence of the use of such structures on elevated tanks.